gvwilson/sdxpy/en/src/persistence/index.md

 ## Aliasing {: #persistence-aliasing}

-Consider these two lines of code:
+Consider the two lines of code below, which created the data structure show in [%f persistence-shared %].
+If we save this structure and then reload it using what we have built so far we will wind up duplicating the string `"shared"`.

 ```python
 shared = ["shared"]
 fixture = [shared, shared]
 ```

-They create the data structure shown on the left in [%fixme persistence-shared %], but if we save this structure and then reload it using what we have built so far we will wind up with the data structure show on the right.
-{: .continue}

 [% figure
    slug="persistence-shared"
-   img="persistence_shared_wrong.svg"
+   img="persistence_shared.svg"
    alt="Saving aliased data incorrectly" caption="Saving aliased data without respecting aliases."
 %]